-The purpose of this policy is to ensure that our Relationships and Sex Education (RSE) and Health Education supports our school ethos and fulfils our school aims, which are defined as:
+The purpose of this policy is to ensure that our Relationships Education, Relationships and Sex Education (RSE) and Health Education supports our school ethos and fulfils our school aims, which are defined as:

-- to develop the whole individual through high quality learning experiences and opportunities for Character Development. - to promote high levels of personal esteem, resilience, confidence and courtesy. - to create an environment in which we each respect and value each others' rights, needs and abilities. - to prepare pupils for the future, promoting a global perspective - 1.1 This policy applies to all pupils, including those in the Early Years. - 1.2 This policy forms part of the curriculum. - 1.3 We see the curriculum as, 'The total learning experience for our pupils, which includes not only the taught lessons but also the routines, behaviours, events, activities and other opportunities that our pupils experience on a daily, weekly and yearly basis in order to ensure that all of them make the best progress possible and attain high standards'. - 1.4 A well-structured and coherent curriculum is a fundamental element of the tripartite education that underpins all successful schools and includes Teaching, Learning and Assessment (see model below) and is underpinned by Wellbeing.
+- to develop the whole individual through high quality learning experiences and opportunities for Character Development. - to promote high levels of personal esteem, resilience, confidence, and courtesy. - to create an environment in which we each respect and value each other's rights, needs and abilities. - to prepare pupils for the future, promoting a global perspective. - 1.1 This policy forms part of the curriculum. - 1.2 We see the curriculum as, 'The total learning experience for our students, which includes not only the taught lessons but also the routines, behaviours, events, activities and other opportunities that our students experience on a daily, weekly and yearly basis in order to ensure that all of them make the best progress possible and attain high standards'.

+1.3 A well-structured and coherent curriculum is a fundamental element of the tripartite education that underpins all successful schools and includes Teaching, Learning and Assessment (see model below) and is underpinned by Wellbeing.